Looking for a stimulating work environment that fosters innovation and collaborative creativity? You will find it at Memorial.

 Memorial's faculty and staff are integral to a vibrant academic community, engaged in internationally-recognized teaching and research activities and are essential to helping Memorial fulfill its educational and community mandate.

 Established as a memorial to the Newfoundlanders who lost their lives on active service during the First and Second World Wars, Memorial University is one of the largest universities in Atlantic Canada.
 As the province’s only university, Memorial plays an integral role in the education and cultural life of Newfoundland and Labrador.
 Offering diverse undergraduate and graduate programs to more than 18,500 students across five campuses, Memorial is a multi-disciplinary, public, teaching/research university committed to excellence in everything we do.
 We strive to have national and global impact, while fulfilling our social mandate to provide access to university education for the people of the province and to contribute to the social, cultural, scientific and economic development of Newfoundland and Labrador and beyond.
+Memorial University’s campuses are situated in the traditional territories of diverse Indigenous groups, and we acknowledge with respect the diverse histories and cultures of the Beothuk, Mi’kmaq, Innu and Inuit of this province.

 All qualified candidates are encouraged to apply; however, Canadian citizens and permanent residents will be given priority.